ItsRyanG/gh_action-auto_semantic_version/README.md

 Please note that the workflow is optimized for repositories following semantic versioning conventions.
 The workflow incrementally increases the minor version for each release branch.

-For any issues or questions related to this workflow, feel free to reach out to the repository maintainers.
+For any issues or questions related to this workflow, feel free to reach out to me.